synopsys-sig-community/synopsys-github-templates/README.md

 The templates use the [Coverity Report Output V7 JSON Action](https://github.com/synopsys-sig/coverity-report-output-v7-json) to provide feedback to developers.
 Please see the action's own README for details on how it works.

+## Polaris

+Run a Polaris SAST scan as part of your GitHub CI/CD workflow.
+These templates are written for the SaaS version of Coverity running on Polaris.

+- [polaris](https://github.com/jcroall/polaris-report-action) - For Polaris running on SaaS using the Polaris CLI.
+This recipe includes developer feedback on pull requests and has the potential for future enhancements like security gates and SARIF support.

 ## Black Duck

 Run a Black Duck SCA scan as part of your GitHub CI/CD workflow.
 The two templates include: